Creating and Configuring a Geomap

 Notice that we use the default Name of Range.
 If we are going to create more than one range specification, you may wish to provide a more informative name.

-After applying the colormap by pressing OK in the dialog and changing the slider to 2020, we now see the female population in year 2020:
+After applying the colormap by pressing in the dialog and changing the slider to 2020, we now see the female population in year 2020:

 Hiding Observations and Shapes